 I am having so much fun with my San Francisco Profiles series (and there are more of them to come!) that I decided to create a slightly different version for Paris.
-With the help of some my very favorite (and all incredibly talented and beautiful) friends in Paris, I will be exploring the various arrondissements of Paris, the little neighborhoods my friends live in and explore every day.
+With the help of some of my very favorite (and all incredibly talented and beautiful) friends in Paris, I will be exploring the various arrondissements of Paris, the little neighborhoods my friends live in, and explore every day.

 First up is the 10th arrondissement where my friend Daisy lives.
 This area of Paris centers on the Canal St. Martin and is sometimes called the “Next Left Bank.”
 Daisy is vivacious and charismatic and quite the entrepreneur.
-She works a full time job and continues to launch her THATeverything empire.
+She works a full-time job and continues to launch her THATeverything empire.

-Last year while visiting Paris I did a THATLou treasure hunt with my dear friend Kasia of Love in the City of Lights and Mr Misadventures and I tried out THATRue on our latest trip in May (yes, I went to Paris in May, and yes I know I have not posted about it yet!
+Last year while visiting Paris I did a THATLou treasure hunt with my dear friend Kasia of Love in the City of Lights and Mr. Misadventures and I tried out THATRue on our latest trip in May (yes, I went to Paris in May, and yes I know I have not posted about it yet!
 Getting to it, I promise) which are treasure hunts in the streets of the Latin Quarter of Paris – such a unique way to visit the city!

 Now she has launched THATd'Or in my favorite Paris museum, the Orsay.
-I WILL be doing that my next trip to Paris (and you should too!).
+I WILL be doing that on my next trip to Paris (and you should too!).

 Daisy is a native New Yorker but has been living in Paris for the past decade and is passionate about it, warts and all.
-Her knowledge of history is outstanding and breathe-taking!
+Her knowledge of history is outstanding and breathtaking!
 I could not be more pleased to have her kick off this inaugural Paris Profiles series sharing her favorite spots in the 10th.

 Meet Daisy (and Storsh).